XavierBonnel/deliveroo-frontend/README.md

 # Deliveroo frontend

-Frontend clone of a deliveroo restaurant page.
+Frontend clone of a deliveroo restaurant page using react with axios to fetch backend.